MelonKony/millmint/site/factbook/state/government/municipalism.md

 Read more: *[The Good, The Municipal](/stories/municipal/)*
 {{</note>}}

-{{<note panel >}}
-**Municipalities** are the bedrock of sundress municipalism, and a physical feature of everyday Vekllei life.
-A municipality refers to both a local council and its services, including libraries, schools, and policemen.
-{{</note>}}

 Municipalities in Vekllei are the predominant form of local government, and vary dramatically in scale, power and resources.
-They usually refer to council municipalities, which are bodies of elected industrial and political leaders of a community.
-This open-ended definition means that municipalities scale in Vekllei from tiny villages to major metropolitan areas.
+They usually refer to council municipalities, which are bodies of elected industrial and political leaders of a community, but also refer to the self-governing communities of intentional industrial communities that share their name.
+This open-ended definition means that municipalities scale in Vekllei from tiny autonomous villages to major metropolitan areas.

-Municipalities are the basis of Vekllei localism, a belief in local concern and decentralised decision-making.
+Municipalities are the basis of Vekllei localism and subsidiarity, a belief in local concern and decentralised decision-making.
 In general, Vekllei municipalism describes the places where society in abstract meets the individual, and so also has cultural and aesthetic qualities.
 The sum of a municipality is expressed in the *Atlantic Municipalist* tradition, which consists of the following principles:

 {{<note>}}
 **Principles of Atlantic Municipalism**